browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 after the UNIX ioctl() call insofar as it is intended to be a generic utility to avoid the proliferation of specialized calls within the STDCL interface.
-The use of texture memory from within OpenCL remains somewhat clumsy from an HPC perspective, but the performance benefits it very attractive.
+The use of texture memory from within OpenCL remains somewhat clumsy from an HPC perspective, but the performance benefits make it very attractive.
 The method for using texture memory with STDCL retains some of the awkward semantics of OpenCL, but introduces nothing further.

 The kernel code below shows the use of a simple table to create a specialized matrix-vector multiply operation.
-The calculation is a normal matrix-vector multiple, however, in the summation a coefficient is introduced that depends on the indices i and j which are used to lookup a coefficient in a 24 x 24 table stored as a read only image2d_t type memory.
+The calculation is a normal matrix-vector multiplication, however, in the summation a coefficient is introduced that depends on the indices i and j which are used to lookup a coefficient in a 24 x 24 table stored as a read only image2d_t type memory.